 Americans drank 14 billion gallons of bottled water in 2019.
 That's 3500 single-use bottles every second!
 Only one of every four plastic bottles get recycled in the US -- the rest end up in the landfill or as litter.
 But even if you always recycle your plastic water bottles, it's best not to make waste in the first place.

-Single-use plastic water bottles waste resources
+Single-use water bottles waste natural resources

 After the bottle is filled with water, it’s shipped to stores where you can buy it.
 Water is heavy so it uses a lot of energy to ship, especially if it is coming from far away.
-All the bottled water we drank in the US in 2016 produced as many greenhouse gas emissions as 2.5 million passenger cars!
+The bottled water we drank in the US in 2016 produced as many greenhouse gas emissions as 2.5 million passenger cars!

 Recycling helps, but not as much as reuse